HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Dataset

 \subsection{Synthetic Data Construction}

-{The synthetic video data are rendered with one or more characters moving in various 3D scenes using diverse camera trajectories.
-Consequently, constructing the synthetic data involves three key steps: character creation, motion retargeting, and 3D scene and camera placement.}
+The synthetic video data are rendered with one character moving in various 3D scenes using diverse camera trajectories.
+Consequently, constructing the synthetic data involves three key steps: character creation, motion retargeting, and 3D scene and camera placement.